Diamko94/rentals1/Business-rules.md

 - at least one Unit status is Repair
 - all other Unit statuses are Available

-## Repair_ticket
+## RepairTicket

-- Repair_ticket is created for a Line-item that references the damaged Unit.
+- RepairTicket is created for a Line-item that references the damaged Unit.
-- Each Repair_ticket has its own lifecycle independent of other Repair_tickets
+- Each RepairTicket has its own lifecycle independent of other RepairTicket
-- Repair_ticket can be issued only manually
+- RepairTicket can be issued only manually
-- Repair_ticket can be resolved only manually
+- RepairTicket can be resolved only manually
-- Each issued Repair_ticket held the Deposit per corrisponding Line-item.
+- Each issued RepairTicket held the Deposit per corrisponding Line-item.

 ## Restrictions

 - Unit cannot be used in multiple active Orders simultaneously
-- Deposit cannot be refunded if Repair_ticket status is Active
+- Deposit cannot be refunded if RepairTicket status is Active